 Yes No

 Does your institution enroll tr ansfer students ?
 (If no,

 please skip to Section E) •

 If yes, may transfer students earn advanced standing credit

 by transferring credits earned d from course w ork completed

 at other colleges/universities ?

 Provide the number of stude nts who applied l, were admitted , and enrolled a s degree-seeking transfer

-students in fall 2008.
+students in fall 2009.

 Applicants Admitted Enrolled

-Applicants Applicants Applicants
+Арріїсаніз Applicants Applicants

 Men

-Women
+Women 1

-Total 0 0 0
+Total 0 0 0 ]

-A
+A 11 . •

 Application for Admis

 Indicate terms for which tran sfers may enrol :

 Fall

 Winter

 Spring

 Summer

 ı

 Yes No

-Must a transfer applicant hav /e a minimum n umber of
+Must a transfer applicant hav e a minimum n umber of

-credits completed or else mu ıst apply as an o entering
+credits completed or else mu ist apply as an entering

 freshman?

 If yes, what is the minimum r number of credi ts and the unit

-of measure?
+of measure? ]

-Indicate all items required of transfer studen
+Indicate all items required of transfer studen 1

 Required of All Recommended of All Recommended of Some Required of Some Not Rec

 0.7 0.
 000

 High school transcript

-High school transcript College transcript(s) 1
+High school transcript College transcript(s)

-College transcript(s) 1
+College transcript(s)

 College transcript(s) Essay or personal

+College transcript(s)

 College transcript(s) Essay or personal statement

 College transcript(s) Essay or personal statement Interview

 College transcript(s) Essay or personal statement Interview Standardized test scores

 College transcript(s) Essay or personal statement Interview Standardized test scores Statement of good standing